-Previously, FNS has not permitted fruit smoothies to contribute toward the milk requirements at breakfast.
-This crediting policy has been based on the premise that service of recognizable forms of food supports the educational aspects of the meal programs and simplifies program operation.
-The Dietary Guidelines for Americans emphasize that the majority of the fruit recommended should come from whole fruits, including fresh, canned, frozen, and dried forms, rather than from juice.
+Prior to July 2012, fruit smoothies were not permitted to contribute toward the milk or meat/meat alternate requirements at breakfast.
+Crediting policy has been based on the premise that service of recognizable forms of food supports the educational aspects of the meal programs and simplifies program operation.
+Additionally, the Dietary Guidelines for Americans emphasize that the majority of fruit consumed should come from whole fruits, including fresh, canned, frozen, and dried forms, rather than from juice.
 When juices are consumed, 100% juice should be encouraged.
-However, there has been increased usage and identification of smoothies as a recognizable food item and in many cases, a healthful food option, particularly at breakfast and other meals and snacks as well.
+However, there has been increased usage and identification of smoothies as a recognizable food item; in many cases, it can also be a healthful food option, particularly at breakfast and other meals and snacks.
+As a result, in July 2012, FNS allowed milk contained in smoothies prepared in-house to be credited.